Sparkobsecju/Ch19SpringBootUsingElasticsearchBuiltWithDocker/README.md

 }
 ```
 <br>
-you can CRUD the data RESTfully<br>
+you can CRUD the data in RESTful way.<br>

-To see the GUI like below, make sure download elasticsearch-head tool.<br>
+To see the GUI like below, make sure download tools including elasticsearch-head and postman.<br>

 ![截圖 2024-07-07 下午3 55 04](https://github.com/Sparkobsecju/Ch19SpringBootUsingElasticsearchBuiltWithDocker/assets/160079818/236048f3-6d17-438f-a1b2-5c09b16be271)